If you'd like to dedicate your career to protecting and serving others then consider a law enforcement or security job

-Developing, implementing and enforcing health policies will be central to your role.
-You could work across a range of fields or specialise in areas such as environmental protection, food safety, noise control, public health or waste management.
+Developing, implementing and enforcing health policies is central to your role.
+You’ll work across a range of fields or specialise in areas such as environmental protection, food safety, noise control, public health or waste management.
 It's likely you'll work closely with relevant council departments and the Health and Safety Executive (HSE).

 Responsibilities include carrying out site visits to ensure compliance, taking photos, producing drawings and removing samples following inspections, investigating complaints from the public and giving talks at public enquiries and meetings.

-Discover what being an environmental health practitioner involves.
+Discover what's involved with being an environmental health practitioner.

-You'll need to remain calm under extreme pressure as you respond to emergency situations and help to protect life and property.
+You'll respond to emergency situations and help to protect life and property.
 You'll also be involved in advising the local community on fire and accident prevention and promoting safe practices.

-Your role will be varied, as the work may include anything from attending incidents such as fires, road accidents, floods and terrorist attacks, to rescuing trapped people and animals, providing first aid, undertaking drills and training, and maintaining a high level of physical fitness.
+The role is varied, as work includes attending incidents such as fires, road accidents, floods and terrorist attacks, to rescuing trapped people and animals, providing first aid, undertaking drills and training, and maintaining a high level of physical fitness.

 Explore what attributes you'll need to be a firefighter.